Creating a Virtual Studio

 Click on the downward pointing chevron ("v") in the lower-right corner of an audio server card to expand its settings.
 Most settings can be changed at any time.
 The Region and Size settings can only be changed when the server is Inactive.
 You must either be the owner (the creator of the server) or an admin of an audio server to change any of its settings, or manage its subscribers.
 Beware that changing settings while a server is running may cause all subscribers to disconnect momentarily.
 They should automatically reconnect within several seconds.

-When an audio server is first created, it starts out in a "Inactive" state.
+When a studio is first created, it starts out in a "Inactive" state.
 This does not consume resources or cost any money, but enables you to preserve the settings and subscribers of a server across multiple uses.

-Before you can connect a Virtual Studio Device (or client application) to an audio server, you first need to click on the "START" button in the lower-left corner of the server's card:
+Before you can connect a Bridge (or other JackTrip or Jamulus client) to a studio, you first need to click on the "START" button in the lower-left corner:

 This will cause the server's icon to change from yellow to blue, and its state to transition to "Starting."

-Once the server is ready to use, its icon will change to green and its state will transition to "Running."
+Once the studio is ready to use, its icon will change to green and its state will transition to "Running."
 In addition, the IP address and port number for the server will be displayed underneath its name.
 Anyone using JackTrip (or Jamulus if that is the server type) clients should be able to use these values to connect to it.
-Users of Virtual Studio devices should be able to connect to it by selecting the server via a drop-down menu.
+Users of JackTrip Bridges should be able to connect to it by selecting the server via a drop-down menu.

-To minimize the waste of resources (and ultimately your costs), managed audio servers have a timer that will automatically stop them when it expires.
+To help save resources (and ultimately your costs), studios have a timer that will automatically stop them when it expires.
 The timer starts out at 60 minutes, but can be increased up to 180 minutes at any time by dragging the slider located next to the "STOP" button towards the right.
 You can also add an extra 10 minutes at any time by clicking on the stopwatch icon with a "+" inside of it.

 Audio Server Subscribers

-Audio servers that are not public are only visible by their subscribers.
+Studios that are not public are only visible by their subscribers.
 To add a subscriber, enter their name (or email address, which usually works better) into the "Search for user" input field.
-This will search all users of Virtual Studio and display a list of matches.
+This will search all Virtual Studio users and display a list of matches.
 Click to select the name of the subscriber you would like to add, and then click on the green "INVITE USER" button.
 This will allow the subscriber to view the server and approve or reject the invite by clicking a button next to their name in the subscribers list.

-By default, subscribers will not be able to modify any server settings or invite other subscribers.
+By default, subscribers will not be able to modify any studio settings or invite other subscribers.
 You can grant them permission to do these things by enabling the "Admin" toggle located next to their name.
-Note that admins can also start and extend the time for servers, and the server's owner (or creator) is responsible for any charges they incur.
+Note that admins can also start and extend the time for studios, and the studio's owner (or creator) is responsible for any charges they incur.

 Existing subscribers can be removed at any time by clicking on the red "REMOVE" button next to their name.

-The subscribers list for public audio servers will also include any connected Virtual Studio devices, with status displayed as a "Visitor".
+The subscribers list for studios will also include any connected Virtual Studio devices, with status displayed as a "Visitor".

 Connected Audio Devices